Bruce W. Carr: Focke Wulf incident

 According to the myth, "On November 2, 1944, Carr took off on a mission and was shot down by flak while strafing ground targets over Czechoslovakia.
 He bailed out and landed near a Luftwaffe field with the intent of surrendering to the Luftwaffe troops, but it was becoming dark just as he got there.
 From the trees he watched as two mechanics fueled up an FW 190, and hatched a daring plan to escape by stealing that plane.

 Near dawn he snuck out and jumped in the cockpit.
 Through experimentation, Carr was able to start the plane, and with Luftwaffe personnel already coming out to see what was going on he gunned it across a corner of the field on a path that had him pass between two hangars before he was airborne."

-Here, the garbled tell returns to reflecting actual historical events.
+Here, the garbled tale returns to reflecting actual historical events.
 "Managing to make it back to his home field in France, Carr was unable to lower the landing gear and was forced to make a belly up landing."
 Whereupon, the myth immediate derailed again, with the following untruth: "Upon landing, he was presumed to be a hostile German pilot by the armed personnel at the airfield, until he was recognised by his group commander George R. Bickel."
-The official 354th FG Unit History does not include the incident, there is no matching MACR (loss report for his supposedly lost Mustang), no "Evasion Report", etc. Shortly before his passing in 1998, at the AFAA Annual Reunion in San Antonio, this incident was brought up in front of Colonel Carr and many others from his unit and he admitted/accepted that it was a "bar story that got out of hand."
+The official 354th FG Unit History does not include the incident, there is no matching MACR (loss report for his supposedly lost Mustang), no "Evasion Report", etc. Shortly before his death in 1998, at the AFAA Annual Reunion in San Antonio, this incident was brought up in front of Colonel Carr and many others from his unit and he admitted/accepted that it was a "bar story that got out of hand."